OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 ## Methodology

 Computing risk of relaxing stringency measures isn't straightforward - there's considerable risk heterogeneity among countries each of which face risks in different dimensions.
 In April 2020, the WHO [outlined six categories](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf) of measures governments need to have in place to diminish the risks of easing measures.
+Briefly, the recommendations are:
+1. COVID-19 transmission is controlled to a level of sporadic cases and clusters of cases
+2. Sufficient public health workforce and health system capacities are in place
+3. Outbreak risks in high-vulnerability settings are minimized
+4. Preventive measures are established in workplaces
+5. Manage the risk of exporting and importing cases from communities with high risks of transmission
+6. Communities are fully engaged (refer [WHO documentation](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf) for specifications)

 For more detail on these, read [here](https://apps.who.int/iris/bitstream/handle/10665/331773/WHO-2019-nCoV-Adjusting_PH_measures-2020.1-eng.pdf).
 This forms the base of our methodology and we model our RoOI to follow WHO recommendations as closely as possible.
 Since this is an evolving base, we expect to make changes to our methodology upon updates to the official WHO recommendations.

 OxCGRT currently provides information relevant to three of the six recommendations related to: